Adult Nursing (pre-registration) Blended Learning MScStudy level: Postgraduate

 As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.

-All assessment methods are aligned to the MSc Adult Nursing Blended Learning (pre-registration) Adult Nursing MSc blended learning programme objectives, and the learning outcomes of each module are designed to reflect the programme objective.
+All assessment methods are aligned to the Adult Nursing Blended Learning (pre-registration) MSc objectives, and the learning outcomes of each module are designed to reflect the programme objective.
 The theory modules include a range of different assessment methods, such as critical appraisal essays, presentations, viva-voce (oral test), reports, practice assessment and the service improvement dissertation.

 A Practice Assessment Document (MYEPAD) and Personal Development Portfolio (PDP) is designed to enable you to provide evidence for the acquisition of the core clinical nursing skills and field-specific skills.